447327642/Note-2.0/Work/Interview/ctci-189-tour.md

 + Solve it manually on an example, then reverse engineer your thought process.
 How did you solve it?
 + Solve it "incorrectly" and then think about why the algorithm fails.
 Can you fix those issues?
 + Make a time vs. space tradeoff.
 Hash tables are especially useful!
 + Precompute information.
-Is there a way that you can reorganize the data(sorting, etc.) or compute som evalues upfront that will help save time in the long run?
+Is there a way that you can reorganize the data(sorting, etc.) or compute some values upfront that will help save time in the long run?
 + Use a hash table.
 Hash tables are widely used in interview questions and should be at the top of your mind.
 + Think about the best conceivable runtime.

 #### 5.Walk Through

-Now that you have an opimal solution, **walk through your approach inh detail**.
+Now that you have an optimal solution, **walk through your approach in detail**.
 Make sure you understand each detail before you start coding.

-Whiteborad coding is slow, very slow.
+Whiteboard coding is slow, very slow.
 You need to make sure that you get it as close to "perfect" int he beginning as possible.

 #### 6.Implement

 Your goal is to **write beautiful code**.
 Modularize your code from the beginning and refactor to clean up anything that isn't beautiful.

-**Keep taling!** Your interviewer wants to hear how you approach the problem.
+**Keep talking!** Your interviewer wants to hear how you approach the problem.

 Beautiful code means:

-+ **Modularized code**: good codign style & make things easier for you.
++ **Modularized code**: good coding style & make things easier for you.
 + **Error checks**: add a `todo` and then just explain out loud what you'd like to test.
 + **Use other classes/structs where appropriate**: e.g. points in 2 or 3 dimension
 + **Good variable names**